 The increase in motorcycle shipments is due to several reasons.
 Chief among them is the continuing growth in reputation of the Company's motorcycles and the resulting demand this has created.
-This, combined with the growth in the dealership network and the Company's investment in new facilities and staff to meet the growing demand, continues to drive the dramatic growth in shipments.
+This, combined with the growth in the dealership network and the Company's investment in new facilities and staff to meet the growing demand, continues to drive the growth in shipments.
+The growth was constrained in second quarter due to part supply issues affecting both the existing Legacy line of motorcycles as well as the introduction of the new Phoenix line of products.
+These issues have been addressed and should have a minor impact on third quarter.